Johnny Are You Queer?

-"Johnny Are You Queer?" (also stylized as "Johnny, Are You Queer?") is a 1980s song credited to the writing team of Bobby and Larson Paine.
-The song was first performed live by the Go-Go's, and eventually recorded by Josie Cotton, who released the song as a single in 1981 and 1982, and as part of her 1982 album Convertible Music.
-The song was featured on the Valley Girl soundtrack (1983).
+"Johnny Are You Queer?" (also "Johnny, Are You Queer?") is a 1980s song credited to the writing team of Bobby and Larson Paine.
+It was first performed live by the Go-Go's, and eventually recorded by Josie Cotton, who released the song as a single in 1981 and 1982, and as part of her 1982 album Convertible Music.
+The song was featured on the Valley Girl and Jackass Number Two soundtracks.